icerlion/FlyRedis/README.md

 # FlyRedis
 C++ Redis Client, base on Boost.asio.
-This project depends on *boost_1_70_0*, and The RedisServer is *5.0+*.
+This project depends on *boost_1_72_0*, and The RedisServer is *5.0+*.
 At the same time, you can try it with other version of boost and redis server.

+RESP3 in FlyRedis is coming soon.

 [![Build Status](https://travis-ci.com/icerlion/FlyRedis.svg?branch=master)](https://travis-ci.com/icerlion/FlyRedis)
 [![license](https://img.shields.io/github/license/icerlion/FlyRedis.svg)](https://github.com/icerlion/FlyRedis/blob/master/LICENSE)